Kabsa is the national dish of Saudi Arabia, it’s a rice-based dish made by combining rice and meat (chicken, lamb, camel, beef, etc)…

 While browsing through my Picasa album, I came across the pictures for Chicken Kabsa.
 I’d made this last year for Eid.
-For Eid, biryani is the most unavoidable dish in my family.
-However, for last year’s Eid I wanted to try the Saudi Arabian delicacy, Kabsa.
+For Eid, biryani is an unavoidable dish in my family.
+However, for last year’s Eid, I wanted to try the Saudi Arabian delicacy, Kabsa.
 I’d tasted Kabsa a few times at International food festivals and it reminded me of biryani.
-Unlike Biryani, in Kabsa not much spices are used, hence it tastes very mild.
-Both are similar in the sense that meat and rice are combined together.
+Unlike Biryani, in Kabsa not many spices are used, hence it tastes very mild.

-From my understanding, meat for making Kabsa can be made in several ways.
+The meat for Kabsa can be made in several ways.
 There are different techniques for cooking the meat.
 I did an online search for Kabsa recipes and found one that sounded good to me.
-This recipe was from an authentic Saudi Arabian and according to her this is how they make kabsa.
-I followed the recipe and I loved it.
+This recipe is from an authentic Saudi Arabian and according to her this is how they make kabsa.
+I followed the recipe and loved it.
 The spices used are very mild so it’s not spicy.
-I loved the way how the rice is cooked in chicken stock which made the rice very flavorful.
-Also, after cooking the chicken, it was taken out of the stock and was broiled which enhanced the taste of the chicken.
+I loved how the rice is cooked in the chicken stock, which made the rice very flavorful.
+Also, after cooking the chicken, it was taken out of the stock and was broiled, which enhanced the taste of the chicken.

 Recipe Courtesy, here.

 After adding water

 - Onion, chopped- 2 cups

 - Chicken, bone-in pieces- 15 pieces (use large pieces)

 - Ground cardamom- ½ tbsp